John Ritter: Response and legacy

 Many of Ritter's colleagues expressed sorrow following the news of his death.
 Zach Braff, who worked with Ritter on Scrubs, called Ritter a "comic hero" of his and said he had approached series creator Bill Lawrence to get Ritter to play his character J.D.'s father (which Ritter did for two episodes and was slated to return for a third the week following his death).
 Katey Sagal testified in the wrongful death lawsuit, calling Ritter a "funny man who was funny like nobody's business".
 His Three's Company co-star Joyce DeWitt remarked he was "Impossible to forget.
 Impossible not to love."

 8 Simple Rules... for Dating My Teenage Daughter was later retitled 8 Simple Rules following Ritter's death and continued for one and a half more seasons before its cancellation in 2005.
 Ritter's character, Paul Hennessy, was said to have died after collapsing in a grocery store while buying milk.
 ABC aired the first three episodes of the show's second season that had been taped before his death, each of which was introduced by Katey Sagal.
 The remainder of the show dealt with the family trying to grapple with Paul's death.
-New male characters, played by James Garner and David Spade, were later added to the main cast as Ritter's replacements.
+New male characters, played by James Garner and David Spade, were added to the main cast as Ritter's replacements.
 Shortly before his death, Ritter had done a week-long taping with Hollywood Squares, which was aired as a tribute to him, introduced by Henry Winkler, the executive producer of the show and a very close friend of Ritter's.
 Four days after Ritter's death, Nick at Nite ran an all-night Three's Company marathon dedicated to his memory.

-In 2004, Ritter was posthumously given an Emmy nomination for playing Paul Hennessy in 8 Simple Rules... for Dating My Teenage Daughter but lost to Kelsey Grammer for his performances as the title character of Frasier.
+In 2004, Ritter was posthumously given an Emmy nomination for playing Paul Hennessy in 8 Simple Rules... for Dating My Teenage Daughter but lost to Kelsey Grammer for his performances as Frasier Crane of Frasier.
 Upon accepting his trophy, Grammer's remarks included comments made in tribute and remembrance of Ritter.
 Ritter's final films, Bad Santa and Clifford's Really Big Movie, along with a Season 4 episode of Scrubs (his character in this series died, as well), the Season 8 King of the Hill episode "Stressed for Success" (in which he played music teacher Eugene Grandy) and Stanley's Dinosaur Round-Up (in which he played Great Uncle Stew) were all dedicated to his memory.

+On June 6, 2008, Hollywood High School dedicated a mural of Ritter painted by Eloy Torrez.